sys-eng-team14/sys-eng-team14.github.io/_sources/algorithms.rst.txt

 When developing the algorithm we were working with the following goal in mind:

+.. admonition:: Goal

-- Each frame we should get an "Accuracy" score that would represent how close the user currently is to the desired motion
+   Each frame we should get an "Accuracy" score that would represent how close the user currently is to the desired motion

 With that we came up with a following function signature.